tliron/prudence/README.md

 ----------

 * Triple-phase representation generation allows for composable, fine-grained, associative control over server-side and client-side caching.
-Reap the full scalability benefits of idempotency in RESTful network architectures.
+Reap the full benefits of idempotency in RESTful network architectures.
 * Pluggable server-side cache backends.
-Store your generated representations in scalable, fast stores such as [Memcached](https://memcached.org/), [Redis](https://redis.io/), etc.
+Store your generated representations in fast distributed stores such as [Memcached](https://memcached.org/), [Redis](https://redis.io/), etc.
 * [Extensible](platform/README.md) via the [xprudence tool](xprudence/README.md), which allows you
   to create custom builds of Prudence bundled with the plugins, modules, and APIs required by your